-Of the four book projects only Dreyfus and Phenomenology is nearing completion (a 90,000 word manuscript is in the offing).
+Dreyfus and Phenomenology is nearing completion (a 90,000 word manuscript is in the offing).
 The book presents Dreyfus’s thought in a series of debates concerning the assumptions of cognitivism, the primacy of phenomenology over logical analysis, the conceptualist/nonconceptualist divide, the prospects and possibilities of a Heideggerian cognitive science, and Dreyfus’s own phenomenology of absorbed skillful coping and background practices.
 However, my tribute to Dreyfus will be critical and not only expository, given that I will part ways with Dreyfus’s understanding of phenomenological philosophy.
-Ultimately, this should allow a more detailed examination of a phenomenology of world by means of a critique of its pragmatization, which is how phenomenological philosophy has been received when applied to cognitive discourse.
+Ultimately, this should allow a more detailed examination of a phenomenology by means of a critique of its pragmatization, which is how phenomenological philosophy has been received when applied to cognitive discourse.
 Thinking with Dreyfus against Dreyfus—on occasion by means of deepening his ideas or by a parting of ways with them—is what I consider paying tribute to his legacy.
 A legacy which can only be transmitted and sustained by a critical assessment of its possibilities and a more profound understanding of its meaning.

 Gadamer, H.-G. (1990).
 Hermeneutik I. Wahrheit und Methode.
 Gründzüge einer philosophischen Hermeneutik.
 Gesammelte Werke Bd.
 1. Tübingen: J. C. B. Mohr (Paul Siebeck).